microsoft/dotnet/Documentation/compatibility/aspnet-Invalid results from HttpRequest.GetAttributeFromHeader.md

-## ASP.NET System.Web.HttpRequest.GetAttributeFromHeader can return invalid results
+## ASP.NET Incorrect multipart handling may result in lost form data.

 ### Version Introduced
 4.8

 ### Change Description
-In applications that target .NET Framework 4.7.2 and earlier versions, ASP.Net might return a value that includes a trailing delimiter when parsing an HTTP header value using `GetAttributeFromHeader`.
-In applications that target .NET Framework 4.8 or later versions, all delimiters are stripped from return values.
+In applications that target .NET Framework 4.7.2 and earlier versions, ASP.Net might incorrectly parse multipart boundary values, resulting in form data being unavailable during request execution.
+Applications that target .NET Framework 4.8 or later versions, correctly parse multipart data, so form values are available during request execution.

 ### Recommended Action
 Starting with applications running on .NET Framework 4.8, when targeting .NET Framework 4.8 or later by using the `targetFrameworkVersion` element, the default behavior changes to strip delimiters.
 When targeting previous framework versions, or not using `targetFrameworkVersion`, trailing delimiters for some values are still returned.

 This behavior can also be explicitly controlled with an `appSetting`: